SuperPanda/orchestration-architect/Development Journal/Ideas/IDEA-001 Literate Document.md

 The idea is that by following a common structure such that regexes can apply pattern matching on the relevant structures.

-**Architectural Design Record**: Ensure the system is bootstrappable such that the system self-assembles (achieve local isle of stability in a sea of chaos).
+**Architectural Decision Record**: Ensure the system is bootstrappable such that the system self-assembles (achieve local isle of stability in a sea of chaos).

-**Architectural Design Record**: Ensure that all output and configuration can be intuitive and readable without any tools (resilience against entropy).
+**Architectural Decision Record**: Ensure that all output and configuration can be intuitive and readable without any tools (resilience against entropy).

 **Architectural Design Record**: Ensure naturally coherent structures (embrace compositionality to achieve functionality through combinatorial interactions from linearly developed resources)